 The piezoelectric effect

 The thin rubbery material functions thanks to the piezoelectric effect - a process by which movement can generate electricity.

 The concept might sound unfamiliar to most, but millions of people have seen the effect in practice.
 It's what happens when the needle of an analog record player reads the grooves of a disk.
 Through the piezoelectric effect, those vibrations of the needle are transformed into electrical impulses and those impulses then turned into sound waves.
-At its most basic level, the piezoelectric effect is how mechanical movements generate electricity and then how that electricity can be used elsewhere.
+At its most basic level, the piezoelectric effect is how mechanical movements generate electricity and how that electricity can be used elsewhere.

-While the plastic-looking substance doesn't seem anything we've seen before with the effect, many other researchers praise it for pushing the limits of previous understanding of the piezoelectric effect.
+While the substance doesn't seem anything we've seen before with the effect, many other researchers praise it for pushing the limits of previous understanding of the piezoelectric effect.
 Traditional understanding was limited to hard structures like crystals.
 However, Dorina Opris and her team at Empa looked for something completely unique.

 One of the most exciting uses of this technology could be in the advancement of soft robotics and allowing robots to "feel" their surroundings.
 The material would be able to send impulses to the device for it to be "understood" by a robotic system.

 Further, the material could make a huge impact in the medical field.
 "This material could probably even be used to obtain energy from the human body," said Opris.
 "You could implant it near the heart to generate electricity from the heartbeat."
 This could allow pacemakers to power themselves without the need for invasive procedures to change the batteries.